darkfeline/animanager/doc/commands.rst

 Animanager will selectively bump the episode watched count of one show.
-By default Animanager will only search "watching" shows; use the option ``--all`` to select all shows, including "plan to watch" and "dropped".
+By default Animanager will only search "watching" shows; use the option ``--all`` to search from all shows, including "plan to watch" and "dropped".

 Animanager will set the show to watching, update start and end date, and update completion status automagically.